-• The clinic had a good safety record.

-- Written risk assessments had been completed in relation to safety issues.
-These included fire safety, the management of legionella and health and safety.
+- The clinic had a good safety record. - Written risk assessments had been completed in relation to safety issues.
+These included fire safety and health and safety.
 Health and safety assessments were completed on a monthly, three monthly and annual basis.
-Identified actions had been completed; for example, a larger fire exit notice had been placed on the kitchen door. - Staff were aware of how to alert colleagues to an emergency.
-Emergency equipment and medicines were available which were accessible and within date. - Additional security measures were in place when staff were lone working.
+For instance, a recent health and safety assessment at another of the provider's locations had identified risks associated with the amount of time nurses worked on their own.
+The provider had mitigated these risks by ordering wearable personal alarm devices which connected directly to an emergency response centre with a single button push. - Staff were aware of how to alert colleagues to an emergency.